-The UK Acid Waters Monitoring Network (now the UK Upland Waters Monitoring Network) was set up to provide crucial chemical and biological data on the extent and degree of surface water acidification in the UK uplands, in particular to underpin the science linking acid deposition to water quality and to monitor the response of aquatic ecosystems to reductions in air pollution.
+The UK Upland Waters Monitoring Network (UK UWMN) evolved from the Acid Waters Monitoring Network, which was set up to provide crucial chemical and biological data on the extent and degree of surface water acidification in the UK uplands, in particular to underpin the science linking acid deposition to water quality and to monitor the response of aquatic ecosystems to reductions in air pollution.
 The sites making up the network were selected on the basis of acid deposition inputs being the only major sources of pollution, i.e. with no point sources of pollution or direct catchment disturbances other than traditional upland land use practices such as sheep grazing or forestry.

 The water chemistry and biological data provided by the UK UWMN provide the highest quality datasets for the development and application of Critical Loads models which are used on a national basis for the provision of data for freshwater ecosystems under the UN-ECE Gothenburg Protocol.
 Likewise, they have been widely used in the development of dynamic acidification models such as the MAGIC Model which provides information on the pre-industrial reference conditions of lakes and streams, and predicts future responses to current or planned levels of acid deposition in order to determine the likely effectiveness of measures to reduce pollutant emissions.